 Many of the 18th century buttons made of natural materials did not have pierced holes, but were stitched on through a pin shank.
 A metal shank runs from the center top of the button, through the button, and then is formed into a loop for sewing the button to the garment.

-We have recently obtained these buttons in 3/4" size, in a smoky grey, iridescent shell material.
+We have recently obtained these buttons in 3/4" size, in white or a smoky grey, iridescent shell material.
 We also have a limited number available in 1/2" size, which would be a wonderful accent for a boy's waistcoat.